2024ecanithalc-sys/LIClab_experiments/README.md

 - Drain current slightly reduces for larger RD values.
 - Proper RD selection is required to maintain VDS ≈ VDD/2.

-Thus, RD ≈ 2.245 kΩ was selected to obtain VDS ≈ 0.75 V.
+Thus, RD ≈ 5 kΩ was selected to obtain VDS ≈ 1V.

 ### DC Sweep Result

-The DC sweep of input voltage was performed from 0 V to 1.5 V to observe variation in supply current and verify the power constraint.
+The DC sweep of input voltage was performed from 0 V to 2 V to observe variation in supply current and verify the power constraint.

 ![DC Sweep Current](dc_sweep.png)